nicksahler/iiif-manifest-store/README.md

 # iiif-manifest-store

+**This repo has been forked by nicksahler to maintain the codebase, patch a few security vulnerabilities, and add namespacing features.
+Check the forked repo for the original.**

 A simple Node application to store and retrieve IIIF manifests via REST API.
 It can be used in conjunction with the [IIIF Manifest Editor](https://github.com/bodleian/iiif-manifest-editor) to store manifests remotely.
 Please note that this application currently does not support authentication so anybody can POST and GET manifests to the store.
 Use it behind a firewall and/or for testing purposes only.